 Are the C-level executives of your organization aware of how to respond to internal (board members) and external (shareholders) stakeholders during and after a cyber threat?

-Does your organization have an incident response plan that details out the responsibilities of different teams when there is an attack?
+Does your organization have an incident response plan that details the responsibilities of different teams when there is an attack?

-Can you respond to an attack automatically (without IT intervention) using automated incident playbooks?
+Can you respond automatically (without IT intervention) to an attack using automated incident playbooks?

 Recover